 Off the track, Lane has been involved as an instructor for USA Track & Field and currently with USTFCCCA in coaching education programs.
 He also lectures nationally on training and technique.

-A native of Iowa City, Iowa, the 42-year-old Lane graduated from Luther College (Iowa) in May 1995 with a bachelor’s degree in political science.
-He has also received two master’s degrees from Georgia Southern University, including one in sport management in May 1997 and a second in exercise science in December 2005.
+A native of Iowa City, Iowa, the 44-year-old Lane graduated from Luther College (Iowa) in May 1995 with a bachelor’s degree in political science.
+An avid Green Bay Packers fan, Lane has also received two master’s degrees from Georgia Southern University, including one in sport management in May 1997 and a second in exercise science in December 2005.

 The Lane File